Motor Vehicle Racing on a Highway

 Fla.
 Stat.
 Ann. § 3 16.191 (1)(c) (2010) (emphasis added).

-Additionally, courts looking at the current version of the statute have found the prior version was constitutional because the statute, read as a whole, could not be applied unless vehicles were “competing” against one another.
+Additionally, courts have examined the current version of the statute and found it constitutional because the statute, read as a whole, could not be applied unless vehicles were “competing” against one another.
 Reaves v.
 State, 979 So.
 2d 1066, 1072 (Fla.
 1st DCA 2008).

 Finally, the prosecutor will often argue that the statute is not unconstitutional as applied to the facts of the case at hand because section 316.19 fairly proscribes the Defendant’s conduct in the case, which is encompassed by the definition of “racing” and is expressly prohibited by section 316.191 (2)(a) and (2)(d).